seyed0123/Vendor/README.md

 ### description:
-it was used Behavioral coding style.
-This code has some always block and each of them sensetive with a different signal and do a certain job.for example:
+It used a Behavioral coding style.
+This code has some always blocks and each of them is sensitive to a different signal and does a certain job.
+For example:
 ```verilog
 always @(posedge drop_product) begin
     if (state == 3'b011) begin